AI-Hypercomputer/gpu-recipes/inference/a3ultra/single-host-serving/sglang/README.md

     $REPO_ROOT/src/helm-charts/a3ultra/inference-templates/deployment
     ```

-    The deployment will be named `$USER-serving-deepseek-r1-model-serving` and the service `$USER-serving-deepseek-r1-model-svc`.

-To view the deployment logs and verify the deployment status, navigate to [Monitoring Deployment](#monitoring-deployment).
+    This creates a Helm release and a Deployment named `$USER-serving-deepseek-r1-model`, and a Service named `$USER-serving-deepseek-r1-model-svc`.

+2.  **Check the deployment status.**

+    ```bash
+    kubectl get deployment/$USER-serving-deepseek-r1-model
+    ```

+    Wait until the `READY` column shows `1/1`.
+See the [Monitoring and Troubleshooting](#monitoring) section to view the deployment logs.

+  > [!NOTE]
+  > This deployment process can vary as it downloads the model weights from Hugging Face and then the server loads the model weights.
+Estimated time around 30 min.

 <a name="interact-with-deepseek-r1-671b"></a>
 #### 4.1.2.
 Interact with DeepSeek R1 671B model

-1.  **Make API requests:**
+1.  **Make an API request:**

-    You can make an API request to send a chat message to the deployed DeepSeek R1 671B model and receive a JSON response from the model.
+    Send a chat message and receive a JSON response from the model:

     ```bash
     kubectl exec -it deployment/$USER-serving-deepseek-r1-model -- \